PYTHON

 Inventory Management System

 An inventory management system might use classes to represent items in stock.
-Each item can be an instance of an InventoryItem class, with methods to update stock levels or retrieve item details.
+Each item can be an instance of an InventoryItem class, with methods to work on item data.

 class InventoryItem: